California Marriage License Requirements

 |Confidential Marriage License Requirements||See Family Code §500-511|

 Although it is fairly simple to get married in California, you may have questions or concerns about the different terms in the marriage license application or your case might be especially complex.
-If you need help with your specific case, then you should get a free case review from an experienced California family law attorney.
+If you need help with your specific case, then you may want to speak with an experienced California family law attorney.

 Contact a qualified attorney.